jacobmmorgan/School-Notes/Journalism/Brian Sumpter.md

-Brian Sumpter, who is sports editor and journalist shared his story from living in a small town called Healdsburg during
+Brian Sumpter, who is sports editor and journalist shared his story from living in a small town called Healdsburg to working 40 years at the Record-Bee